-- 1. Demonstrate skills in advanced decorating techniques and complex preparations of plated desserts, French pastries, - confections and classical and international dessert products. - 2 Value ethical practices in both personal and professional situations. - 3.
-Practice standards in behavior, grooming and dress that reflect the mature work attitude expected of industry professionals.
+- 1. Demonstrate skills in advanced decorating techniques and complex preparations of plated desserts, French pastries, and classical and international dessert products. - 2.
+Discuss and prepare a variety of international and classical pastries and desserts. - 3.
+Prepare a variety of desserts acceptable to industry standards. - 4.
+Prepare, analyze and define ice creams, sorbets, and other frozen desserts.